Noel Preston: Recognition

 In 2004 he was appointed Member of the Order of Australia "for service to the community by raising public awareness of issues involving public sector ethics and governance, as an advocate for accountability and reforms, and as an academic and researcher in the field".
+The investiture at Government House, Queensland was on 16 September 2004.
 In 2013 the Queensland State Library announced that it was archiving papers belonging to Preston, giving a history of the social causes in which he was active.

 Personal life

-Noel Preston was born in Mareeba, Australia on 15 December 1941, and died in 2020.
-He was father to Lisa, Kim and Christopher, and grandfather of three granddaughters and three grandsons.
+Noel Preston was born in Mareeba, Australia on 15 December 1941, and died in 2020.He was father to Lisa, Kim and Christopher, and grandfather of three granddaughters and three grandsons.
 At the time of his death, Preston was married to Olga Harris, his third wife.